daifoundation/maker-otc/README.md

 You can access the user interface on [http://localhost:3000/](http://localhost:3000/)

-If you find that dapple is deploying to EVM rather than than geth, please modify `~/.dapplerc`:
+If you find that dapple is deploying to EVM rather than geth, please modify `~/.dapplerc`:

 ```yaml
 environments: